ayyoung994/dpp4-qsar-docking/03_QSAR_Regression/01_QSAR_regression_analysis/colab_script/README.md

 XGBoost
 ```

-Model performance is evaluated using:
+Model performance was evaluated using:

 ```text
 R²